OHI-Science/ohi-global/README.md

 * **Update ohidev** get away from using plyr and change %.% to %>%.
 Merge ohidev draft into master and make sure there are no changes to scores.

-* **CW** This will be updated with new pressures data for fertilizer and pesticide from John's plume models, and the trend will be calculated directly from these pressures.
+* **CW** This will be updated with new pressures data for fertilizer and pesticide from John's plume models (see [issue](https://github.com/OHI-Science/issues/issues/343)), and the trend will be calculated directly from these pressures.
 There is a new trash layer (that I haven't had a chance to look at - but this needs to be done).
 There is currently no new [pathogen](http://www.wssinfo.org/data-estimates/table) data available.

 * **HAB CS CP** Sea ice is probably the only habitat we can update.
 These data are ready and available.
 These data should be reorganized such that the habitat layers are called separately by the Toolbox.